johnfercher/maroto/pull_request_template.md

 - [ ] Updated pkg/pdf/example_test.go <!-- If applied -->
 - [ ] Updated README.md <!-- If applied -->
 - [ ] Updated all examples inside internal/examples <!-- If applied -->
-- [ ] New public methods has comments upside them explaining what it does <!-- If applied -->
+- [ ] New public methods/structs/interfaces has comments upside them explaining they responsibilities <!-- If applied -->
 - [ ] Executed `go fmt github.com/johnfercher/maroto/...` to format all files